 Teach empathy and other social skills

 Just like all other school subjects, social skills must be taught.
-Use circle time to share mini-lessons on being a good friend, how to share, etc. Read books that address empathy and that focus on recognizing and managing feelings.
+Use circle time to share mini-lessons on positive behaviors like being a good friend, sharing toys, etc. Read books that address empathy and that focus on recognizing and managing feelings.
 Use puppets or student volunteers to model treating others with kindness and respect.
 Children start to develop the ability to empathize around 2 years old, so encourage interactions that take into account classmates’ feelings.
-Building strong bonds with and amongst your students will lead to a positive classroom culture.
+Building strong bonds with and among your students will lead to a positive classroom culture.

 Engage with families

 A strong home connection is beneficial in so many ways, including behavior management.
 Get input each morning on how a child’s day started.
-If they didn’t sleep well or had a rough morning, you’ll want to know.
+If one of your preschoolers didn’t sleep well or had a rough morning, you’ll want to know.
 Keep families in the loop and enlist their help when behavior problems occur.
 Is it happening at home too?
-You might consider leveraging brightwheel, an easy-to-use, mobile software app to engage with your families.
+You might consider leveraging brightwheel, an easy-to-use, preschool management software to help you engage with your families.
 With brightwheel, you can message your families and share behavioral observations to keep them in the loop.

-Build a community that cares about and for each other through positive experiences and you’ll reduce the occurence of problem behaviors.
+Build a community that cares about and for each other through positive experiences and you’ll reduce the occurrence of behavior problems at your preschool.
 It’s important to remember that any challenging behavior you witness, especially in such young children, is the child attempting to communicate something.
 Think of it this way: It is your job to uncover and address the root cause of a student’s “problem” behavior.